 For us, it only cost $0.34 from the bulk bins at our local food co-op which makes for a pretty awesome budget-buy.

-Ingredients for Vegetable Split Pea Soup
+Ingredients for Split Pea Soup

 - Dry split peas: Either yellow split peas or green split peas will work for this recipe.
 Split peas are a type of legume and they are a great source of plant-based nutrients.

 - Diced tomatoes: Either canned regular diced tomatoes or fire-roasted tomatoes.
+I like to change it up depending on what's available.

 - Dried basil: Or substitute whatever seasonings you enjoy such as dried parsley, dried oregano, thyme, Italian seasonings, etc.